Want to climb an Active Volcano? We suggest Mt. Rinjani, Indonesia

 Mount Rinjani (Gunung Rinjani) is an active volcano on the island of Lombok.
 It’s Indonesia’s second highest, after Mt.
 Kerinci on the island of Sumatra.

 Rinjani is the most picturesque volcano we’ve ever seen, as if taken straight out of a picture book.
 Its summit reaches 3726 meters above sea level and dominates the landscape of the northern part of the island.
-The crater rim surrounds a sunken caldera with very steep walls and a crater lake with dark blue water.
+The crater rim surrounds a with very steep walls and a crater lake with dark blue water.
 Out of the water rises a perfectly round volcanic cone formed by the last lava eruption in 1994.
 Inside the caldera there are a few cold springs with drinking water and hot springs that you can bathe in.

 Rinjani is a sacred mountain for the Hindu and Sasak people who live around the volcano, and several times a year there are religious ceremonies practiced on the crater rim and on the summit.